ouasamine/cop22-conference/README.md

 # Cop22 Conference

-> Website Containing All Informations About The Global Climate Conference Cop22 Held in Marrakech 2016.
+> A Website Containing Some Informations About The Global Climate Conference COP22 Held in Marrakech 2016.

 ## Built With

-- Html5/Css3
+- Html 5/Css 3
 - Javascript

 ## Live Demo

-Check [the live version](https://ouasamine.github.io/live) of this project.
+Check [the live version](https://ouasamine.github.io/cop22-conference/) of this project.

 ## Getting Started